310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/seisei_doudou_ouenka.md

   </tr>
   <tr>
     <td>
-      You’re free to insist on it as honestly and boldly as you like
+      You can insist on it as honestly and boldly as you like
       <br>
       Teach those people who say “it doesn’t suit you,” “it’s weird”
       <br>